nypeach/garden_journal/PROMPT.md

   - Bullet point 3"
 ```
   Always provide commit messages in this exact format, ready to copy/paste into terminal.
-- **IMPORTANT:** Only make changes that are explicitly requested - do not modify code, templates, or documentation beyond what is asked
-- **IMPORTANT:** If you ask the user a question, WAIT for their answer before generating any code, artifacts, or making changes.
-Do not assume an answer.

 - **CRITICAL WORKFLOW:** When building features, work incrementally and WAIT for user verification at each step:
   1. Build one component at a time
   2. Let user test and verify it works correctly